What is a data breach?

 Who is liable for a data breach?

-The entity responsible for the security of the breached data is generally liable for a data breach, depending on the compliance with data protection regulations and contractual agreements.
+The entity responsible for the security of the breached data is generally liable for a data breach, depending on compliance with data protection regulations and contractual agreements.

 Can a data breach be prevented?